smhg/express-locale/README.md

 Express middleware to determine locale based on configuration and request.

-Configuration (likely from a JSON file) enables mappings and lookup priorities.
+Configuration enables mappings and lookup priorities.

 ## Installation